varnishcache/varnish-cache/doc/sphinx/phk/gzip.rst

 Even if this particular client does not support

-To always entice the backend into sending us gzip'ed content.
+To always entice the backend into sending us gzipped content.

-Varnish will not gzip any content on its own (but see below), we trust the backend to know what content can be sensibly gzip'ed (html) and what cannot (jpeg)
+Varnish will not gzip any content on its own (but see below), we trust the backend to know what content can be sensibly gzipped (html) and what cannot (jpeg)

-If in vcl_backend_response{} we find out that we are trying to deliver a gzip'ed object to a client that has not indicated willingness to receive gzip, we will ungzip the object during deliver.
+If in vcl_backend_response{} we find out that we are trying to deliver a gzipped object to a client that has not indicated willingness to receive gzip, we will ungzip the object during deliver.

 Tuning, tweaking and frobbing